Jfeatherstone/SFMLCollision/README.md

 One of the options that is presented to the user is the level of detail in which to model the texture.
 There are currently three different levels: Less, More, Optimal.
 Each of these values represents a percent difference the final polygon is allowed to be from the initial one.
 No matter the level of detail, the previous conversion is always the same, and this trimming is only done afterwards.

 Essentially, we iterate through every points on the shape and find the difference in area if we were to remove it.
 If we find that the difference is below a certain value, which is based on the level of detail (Less - 15%, More, 7.5%, Optimal - 1%), we actually remove that point and continue.
 This allows for us to remove insignificant points systematically.

+## Intersection Method

+### First level detection

+The first value that will be check is the least computationally intensive, and is the most broad detection system for our polygons.
+All we do, is compare the rectangular frames of the polygons and see if these intersect, because if they don't, it is not possible for their contained shapes to.
+This process does use SFML's stock intersection method between two FloatRects, and so the benchmark comparison between our method and that method should be taken with a grain of salt.

 ## References / More Information